» Home » Electrical Wiring Projects

-An electrician came to my home, said the socket and the breaker at the box were both fine, and he could not explain why the refrigerator stopped.
-After 24-48 hrs, I plugged the refrigerator back into its regular socket and it has worked fine (electrician was here last month).
+- Last month an electrician came to my home, said the socket and the breaker at the box were both fine, and he could not explain why the refrigerator stopped.
+After 24-48 hrs, I plugged the refrigerator back into its regular socket and it has worked fine.

-The refrigerator and one other wall socket (both have two outlets) and are on one wall.
-The stove is on a neighboring wall – both walls form an L shape.
-I currently (no pun intended but you can laugh anyway) have the refrigerator plugged into another outlet on the same wall as the stove.
+- The refrigerator and one other wall socket have two outlets and are on one wall.
+The stove is on a neighboring wall, both walls form an L shape.
+I currently, no pun intended but you can laugh anyway, have the refrigerator plugged into another outlet on the same wall as the stove.

 Thank you very much.

-This electrical wiring question came from: Dave, from Los Angeles, California
+This electrical wiring question came from: Dave in California.

 How to Troubleshooting and Repair a Kitchen Outlet Circuit